smangul1/rop/README.md

       into bacteria, metaphlan, viral, fungi, protozoa).
     - `-s all` selects everything.
     - circrna and bacteria are not available in this release.
+- `-a|--fasta`: Input unmapped reads in .fasta format instead of .fastq format.
+  Forcibly disables low-quality read filtering.
+- `-b|--bam`: Input unmapped reads in .bam format instead of .fastq format.
+- `-z|--gzip`: gunzip the input file.
+- `-d|--dev`: Keep intermediate FASTA files.
+    - Consumes extra space.
+- `-f|--force`: Overwrite the analysis destination directory.
+- `-i|--ignore-extensions`: Ignore incorrect .fastq/.fq/.fasta/.fa file
+  extensions.
+Does not ignore incorrect .gz/.bam file extensions.
 - `-m|--max`: Use a liberal threshold when remapping to reference.
     - May account for more reads.
-- `-f|--force`: Overwrite the analysis destination directory.
-- `-d|--dev`: Keep intermediate FASTA files.
-    - Consumes extra space.
-- `-z|--gzip`: gunzip the input file.
-- `-b|--bam`: Input unmapped reads in .bam format instead of .fastq format.
-- `-a|--fasta`: Input unmapped reads in .fasta format instead of .fastq format.
-  Forcibly disables low-quality read filtering.
+- `-x|--commands`: Print all commands (diagnostic mode).
 - `-h|--help`: Displays usage information.

 A small example file is included in the repository in various formats.
 To try it